Ludo Lefebvre delivers hit bistro in Los Angeles

 Q: How does your restaurant Petit Trois reflect your cooking now?

 A: I would say it encompasses a respect for tradition and my classic Parisian technique, but with a sense of modernity.
-I am always looking towards the future, I think that's very important.
+I am always looking toward the future, I think that's very important.

 Q: How has your culinary point of view evolved since you wrote your first book "Crave"?